bgrins/TinyColor/README.md

 `tinycolor` may also be included as a [node](http://nodejs.org/) module like so:

+    npm install tinycolor2

+Then it can be used:

     var tinycolor = require("./tinycolor");

 ### Accepted String Input
 The string parsing is very permissive.
 It is meant to make typing a color as input as easy as possible.
 All commas, percentages, parenthesis are optional, and most input allow either 0-1, 0%-100%, or 0-n (where n is either 100, 255, or 360 depending on the value).

 HSL and HSV both require either 0%-100% or 0-1.
 RGB requires either 0-255 or 0%-100%.
 If you call tinycolor.fromRatio, any input can also accept 0-1
 Here are some examples of string input: